henne49/dbus-opendtu/README.md

 ⚠️For any issue with since version OpenDTU v4.4.3 please update to latest code where this is fixed.
 OpenDTU changed the API⚠️

 # dbus-opendtu/ahoydtu inverter
-Integrate openDTU or ahoyDTU and with that all Hoymiles Interverter https://github.com/tbnobody/OpenDTU into Victron Energies Venus OS.
+Integrate [openDTU](https://github.com/tbnobody/OpenDTU) or [Ahoy](https://github.com/lumapu/ahoy) DTU and with that all Hoymiles Inverter https://github.com/tbnobody/OpenDTU into Victron Energies Venus OS.
 This also allows for template configuration to include other generic REST Devices.

-The code allows to query up to one DTU, either ahoy or opendtu, plus multiple Template based PV Inverter in a single script.
+The code allows to query up to one DTU, either Ahoy or OpenDTU, plus multiple template based PV Inverter in a single script.
 This means, you can also only query template devices or only a dtu, or a mix of one DTU and template devices.

-Tested Examples:
+Tested examples for template devices:

     * Tasmota unauthenticated
     * Shelly 1 PM authenticated/unauthenticated
     * Shelly Plus 1 PM unathenticated

-All configuration is done via config.ini examples are commented in config.ini
+All configuration is done via config.ini.
+Examples are commented in config.ini

 ## Purpose
-With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the opendtu to the VenusOS and GX devices from Victron.
+With the scripts in this repo, it should be easy possible to install, uninstall, restart a service that connects the OpenDTU or Ahoy to the VenusOS and GX devices from Victron.
 Idea is inspired on @fabian-lauer & @vikt0rm project linked below.